mailcow/mailcow-dockerized-docs/docs/manual-guides/Dovecot/u_e-dovecot-lazy_expunge.en.md

     This guide is still a work in progress, and errors may occur!
 Use this feature with caution!

 !!! info
     This feature is compatible with mailcow versions starting from 2024-10.
-Older versions are theoretically capable of using it as well, but due to internal changes, the implementation is more complicated.
+Older versions are theoretically capable of using it as well, but due to internal changes, the implementation is more complicated, so it won't be stated here as unsupported.

 ## Introduction
 Dovecot has supported a feature called *Lazy Expunge* for [quite some time](https://doc.dovecot.org/2.3/configuration_manual/lazy_expunge_plugin/), which allows server administrators to temporarily retain deleted emails from a user account even after they have been deleted.